edwardsnj/glygen-colab-notebooks/glygen.md

 ## Table of Contents
-- [`GlyGenDownloader`](./glygen.md#class-glygendownloader): A utility to discover, download, cache, and load datasets from the GlyGen data repository  into pandas DataFrames seamlessly.
+- [`GlyGenDownloader`](./glygen.md#class-glygendownloader): A utility class to discover, download, cache, and load datasets from the GlyGen data repository  into pandas DataFrames seamlessly.
 Public Methods:
 	- [`__init__`](./glygen.md#constructor-__init__): Initialize the GlyGenDownloader.
 	- [`dataframe`](./glygen.md#method-dataframe): High-level API to build a cleaned, processed DataFrame from a list of files.
 It provides a rich interface to apply lambdas and caching.
 	- [`download`](./glygen.md#method-download): Downloads a specific file from the GlyGen repository to a local cache directory.